Ceelog/phpdoc-en/src/functions/anonymous.md

 Anonymous functions, also known as *closures*, allow the creation of functions which have no specified name.
-They are most useful as the value of
+They are most useful as the value of <span class="type">callable</span> parameters, but they have many other uses.
-<a href="/language/pseudo-types.html#language.types.callback" class="link">callback</a>
-parameters, but they have many other uses.

 Anonymous functions are implemented using the
 <a href="/class/closure.html" class="link"><span class="classname">Closure</span></a>